 Fast, easy device repair is difficult to find, even in the device-saturated world we live in today.
-Jonathan Hoxter, Markevis Gideon, and Jake Voorhees saw an opportunity to put their skills to work in a niche market, so they created a fast and convenient repair service, Nerdit Now.
+Jonathan Hoxter, Markevis Gideon, and Jake Voorhees saw an opportunity to put their skills to work in a niche market, so they created a fast and convenient repair service.
 But how did the company do during its

-- Entrepreneur: Jonathan Hoxter, Markevis Gideon, and Jake Voorhees
+- Entrepreneurs: Jonathan Hoxter, Markevis Gideon, and Jake Voorhees

 - Business: Same-day and mobile electronic device repair

 Jonathan, Markevis, and Jake brought NerdiT Now to

 Besides their brick-and-mortar store, they also have ‘The Motherboard;” a mobile device repair ambulance.
 They take this truck to food truck circles, making it easy for customers to drop off their devices while they eat.

 Plus, they recently began a prototype phase for a repair kiosk.
 Customers would drop off their devices at the kiosk and they would be repaired within six hours.